 What should I prepare for a hike?

-A decent pair of hiking boots will always win out over lightweight sneakers.
+A decent pair of best hiking boots will always win out over lightweight sneakers.
 While sneakers may provide more comfort for a short period of time, a decent pair of hiking boots can keep your feet dry and offer a high level of support to your feet and ankles.

-A good, thick pair of socks are a must when hiking.
+A good, thick pair of socks is a must when hiking.
 The socks will help keep your feet nice and warm while providing you with the added comfort of the extra padding they provide.
 Spare socks are always a good idea as there is nothing worse than walking in wet boots.
 A pair or two of fresh, clean socks can make the difference between blistering and sore feet or soft and dry ones.
 Socks also double up as great mittens if you are taken off guard by some cold weather.

 In the backpack:

 In addition, make sure you have a small bottle of sunscreen.
 While it may seem cumbersome to carry a first aid kit, it may come in handy should you trip or fall and injure yourself.
 A pocket knife is also an excellent addition to packing in your first aid kit.

-Food and water is a must!
+Food and water are a must!
 You need to ensure that you stay hydrated and energized on your hike.
 It is also a good idea to carry isotonic powders to replace the electrolytes you will lose from sweating.
 Carry high-energy foods such as peanuts and chocolate bars.
-As a matter of fact, that is easy to carry and provide plenty of calories throughout the journey.
+As a matter of fact, that is easy to carry and provides plenty of calories throughout the journey.
 How much you carry on you will depend on how long and far you intend on walking.

-This hiking gear list is not exhaustive.
+This backpacking checklist is not exhaustive.
 Actually, it is useful to know the essentials to carry with you when first starting out.
-What you take with you will depend on your itinerary but the aforementioned items should always be included no matter the length or duration.
+What you take with you in your backpack will depend on your itinerary but the aforementioned items should always be included no matter the length or duration.